Windy Row Needs Qualified Instructors

 Windy Row Learning Center will train you to teach dyslexic children to read.
 The techniques you learn will also apply to the classroom, allowing you to help any child who struggles with a reading disability.
 Your training may qualify you for six credits from Keene State College in Keene, New Hampshire.

 In our training program, you will gain a better understanding of how children learn to read and how they are affected by reading disabilities (including the three subtypes of dyslexia).
 You will learn about the Orton Gillingham method and will create your own lessons plans using the method.
 You will then work as a tutor under a qualified Orton-Gillingham professional.
-Some of our tutors are also trained in instructional methods and programs for children with math challenges, including dyscalculia.

 Most types of reading disabilities respond well to the multi-sensory phonics-based Orton-Gillingham method.
 Each Orton-Gillingham lesson is composed of eleven areas of instruction, customized to build on the strengths of the individual child.
 Children receive instruction twice a week for one hour each session.
 Their progress is measured twice a year, once in the fall and once in the spring, through nationally-accepted standardized tests, including the Woodcock Reading Mastery Test, the Test of Written Spelling, and the Yopp Singer Phoneme Segmentation Test.